7shi/greektrans/README.md

 ## Monotonize

-Monotonization integrates the acute and circumflex accent into the acute accent.
-Other diacritic marks are omitted.
+Monotonization integrates the acute and grave and circumflex accent into the acute accent in polysyllabic words.
+The accents in monosyllabic words and other diacritic marks are omitted.

-It does not take into account Modern Greek grammar and therefore does not conform to its orthography.

-The Wikipedia's example is not reproduced.
+The Wikipedia's example is reproduced.

 * https://en.wikipedia.org/wiki/Greek_diacritics#Examples

+But it does not take into account Modern Greek grammar and therefore does not conform to its orthography.
+For example, it cannot distinguish between [η](https://en.wiktionary.org/wiki/%CE%B7#Greek) "the" and [ή](https://en.wiktionary.org/wiki/%CE%AE#Greek) "or".

 # Usage